-"There is no other tool more helpful when tidying than boxes," Kondo explains at a 2018 press event in New York City.
+"There is no other tool more helpful when tidying than boxes," Kondo explained at a 2018 press event in New York City.
 "I am the greatest box fanatic!
 In my own home, I've used over 50 boxes and combined them to create storage plans," she says, holding a pink matte cardboard box from the new line.
 Available in four colorways, each set features six Hikidashi boxes designed to enhance the KonMari method.
 Sound simple?
 Like her tidying method, we should know better than to underestimate it.
 Here's what happened when we put Kondo's Hikidashi boxes to the test.

 Each set contains six pieces, including two large, two medium, and two small boxes that are specifically designed for clothing.
 "Its shape, thickness, and size are a combination of all the boxes I use in my clients' home," says Kondo.

 The Clarity Box set arrives stacked one inside the other like matryoshka dolls, each with a note from Marie Kondo.
 The size of four boxes is comparable to shoeboxes, and they're ideal for storing tops and bras.
 The smaller boxes are suited to underwear and socks.

 It's been only a week since we KonMari'ed my dresser, and we admit: We're converts.
 While clothing does take longer to fold, we actually enjoy the process, which means that small items like underwear and socks are always in the right place.

 Were the boxes revolutionary?
 The product itself isn't groundbreaking, but the ethos behind it is.
 An ordinary shoebox wouldn't have motivated us to take the same approach, and there's certainly merit to Kondo's philosophy.

 Never underestimate the simplest ideas—sometimes, they are the most powerful.